sav-che/TL-2/Authors/Bogue, Ernest Everett {std. Bogue}.md

-> [!cite] BHL link: this entry starts at [page 272](https://www.biodiversitylibrary.org/item/103859#page/282/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 272](https://www.biodiversitylibrary.org/page/33265469) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Bogue, Ernest Everett (1864-1907), American (Orwell, Ohio born) botanist, horticulturist and forester, educated at New Lyme Institute (grad.
 1888), at Ohio State University 1888-1894, Bachelor of Science in Horticulture and Forestry 1894, Master of Science in entomology and botany 1896, at the State Agricultural College Oklahoma 1896-1900, graduate work at Harvard University 1901-1902, Master of Arts ib.
-1902, professor of forestry in Michigan Agricultural College 1902-1907. (*Bogue*).
+1902, professor of forestry in Michigan Agricultural College 1902-1907.
+**Abbreviated name**: *Bogue*

 #### Herbarium and types